Fornication/Wanderlust/README.md

 ## How to start up Wanderlust

 - Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
-Ensure it is set to 'SKSE' and then hit the run button.
+Ensure it is set to 'Play Wanderlust' and then hit the run button.

 ## Starting a new game

 - Create a new character like usual
 	- I highly recommend you saving your character preset in the racemenu options if you’re fond of your character.
- 	- When you're naming your character, you can press the "Insert" button on your keyboard to randomize your name based on the race and sex you selected.
-- Once done character creating, STOP.
-The MCM automation will occur and this can be prone to act buggy.
-It will probably make your game lag for a short period of time.
-Let it run until you have no more messages displaying at the top left of your screen.
-Once you've done that...
-	- Open and then close your magic or inventory menu so that Requiem scripts will begin to initialize.
-You should hear gears turning.
-Wait a few seconds, then proceed to the next step.
-- If you want, go to your powers menu and find the spell "Randomize Word Walls".
-Use the power, wait until it's complete when a message box pops up.
-This may take over a minute.
-DO NOT use this at any other point in the game, only in the character creation cell.
-- Talk to the statue of mara and select an option.
-Once selected, follow the quest directions on how to start your adventure.
+Feel free to share presets that you make in our discord channel!
+- Once done character creating, there will be several automated initialization steps that play.
+Wait maybe 15 seconds for everything to finish, and then you can continue on with your gameplay.

 ## In-Game MCM Options

 - All mandatory MCMs are pre-loaded.
-- When using a crossbow for the first time ever on your character, you need to *activate* the non-exploitable crossbow reload mod.
-When *out of combat*, equip your crossbow, and then equip your bolts.
-Doing this should complete the process of initializing the mod, and you can use your crossbow like normal from then on.
-If you don't do this, for example if you are in combat, you risk causing the game to crash when you initialize the mod.
+Nothing needs to be done.
+You don't have to touch any MCMs!
 - You can change various MCM settings to your liking.
 Most changes will NOT persist between saves.
 This is mod-dependent.
+If you change something, then have any bugs to report, please make a note of what has been changed.

 ## Updating